My 10 Rules for Renting a Car in Ireland

 Without it, you're liable for the entire value of the vehicle.

 If your quote looks too cheap, it probably doesn't have CDW.
-While some websites let you untick this box, do not do it unless you have a very specific letter from your credit card company (more on that in Rule 8).
-If you show up without CDW or that letter, they won't give you the keys unless you pay their much higher 'walk-up' rates.
+If you show up without CDW or a letter proving you have coverage, they won't give you the keys unless you pay their much higher walk-up rates.

 Rule 3: CDW Was Not Created For Irish Roads